 History Day in Connecticut is part of the National History Day program.
 This annual competition engages students in grades 6-12 in the process of researching and interpreting a historical topic of their choice related to an annual theme.
 Working individually or in small groups, students are encouraged to find primary and secondary resources on their subject through research in libraries and museums, interviews, and visits to historic sites.

-History Day in Connecticut is co-sponsored by Connecticut's Old State House and the Connecticut Historical Society, with major funding provided by the Connecticut Humanities Council.
+History Day in Connecticut is co-sponsored by Connecticut's Old State House and the Connecticut Historical Society, with major funding provided by Connecticut Humanities.
 Detailed information, contacts, and guidelines are available here.

 The theme for 2015 is Leadership and Legacy in History and interested students are welcome to incorporate Archives & Special Collections materials in developing their History Day projects.
 Teachers and students are encouraged to contact Laura Smith to discuss specialized workshops or research sessions prior to arriving at Archives & Special Collections.